 - Those #$!%@ telemarketers!!!

-Overall, FiOS is a big step up from Comcast and I’m a happy customer.
+Overall, Fios is a big step up from Comcast and I’m a happy customer.
 Although whatever department that gave my visiting techs a hard time with my self-install should get a swift kick in the pants, I’m willing to look past that one instance and enjoy my service.